MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/develop-serverless-apps.md

 ## Static web apps include functions

-When developing a static front-end client application (such as Angular, React, or Vue), which also need serverless APIs, use [Static Web apps](/azure/static-web-apps/getting-started?tabs=react) with [an API](/azure/static-web-apps/add-api) to bundle both together.
+When developing a static front-end client application (such as Angular, React, or Vue), which also need serverless APIs, use [Static Web apps](/azure/static-web-apps/getting-started?tabs=react) with functions to bundle both together.

 ## A simple JavaScript function for HTTP requests